CONSTRUCTION FEATURES

 TECHNICAL DATA

-Reference Cell Monocrystalline Silicon (52 mm x 52 mm or 31 mm x 31 mm)
+Reference Cell Monocrystalline Silicon (31 mm x 31 mm)

 Current Shunt High precision shunt resistor directly soldered to the terminals of the cell